The Lone Oak Press, Massachusetts, USA

 A letterpress printed chapbook designed by Frost scholar and collector Pat Alger with Abigail Rorer of the Lone Oak Press.
 Written in 1915 by Frost for a handmade Christmas card, it was first printed in a very limited edition as a Christmas greeting card in 1929 by the Spiral Press.
 This edition illuminated with the timeless wood engravings of Abigail Rorer commemorates the eightieth anniversary of the very first Robert Frost Christmas Card.
 Frost produced a Christmas booklet most years between 1934 and 1962.

-12 pages with colour endpapers, 152 x 115mms, printed on Zerkall Book with Deepdene type.
+12 pages with colour endpapers, 152 x 115 mm, printed on Zerkall Book with Deepdene type.
 Edition of 100 numbered and signed copies.
 The cover is illustrated with a two block colour engraving with a further four colour engravings within the text.

 The King of the Alps, 2011

-STOP PRESS: We are delighted to announce that Reed Contemporary Books has just been awarded the Birgit Skiöld Memorial Trust Award Prize for 'King of the Alps' from The Lone Oak Press.
+Reed Contemporary Books was awarded the Birgit Skiöld Memorial Trust Award Prize for 'King of the Alps' from The Lone Oak Press.

 The full title is ‘On the Hunt for the KING OF THE ALPS A Plant Deemed Worthy by REGINALD FARRER’.
 The plant in question is Eritrichium nanum, which British plant explorer Reginald Farrer (1880–1920) called the ‘King of the Alps’.
 Artist and plant lover Abigail Rorer has woven together the text for this exquisite book from Farrer’s description of Eritrichium nanum in his two-volume set The English Rock Garden (1918),and from his My Rock Garden (1907) and Among the Hills (1911).